DEFRA/dst-guides/CONTRIBUTING.md

 If you'd like to suggest a change contributions should be submitted via a pull request.

+If you have any questions or need to discuss or check anything contact us via the [#dst-guides](https://defra-digital.slack.com/messages/dst-guides/) channel in [Slack](https://defra-digital.slack.com/).

 ## What not to include

 - Deployment guides or details